brianhouse/art_and_code/NEXT.md

 ## Indeterminacy

-too easy? could use some additional structural element; previously asked students to observe and approximate some phenomenon in nature. put that back, maybe:
-One approach that you might take for working on the Indeterminacy sketch is to look for inspiration in complex textures from nature—can you use loops+random to make an abstract interpretation of, for example, a pond with ripples and vegetation? clouds and a rainstorm? a forest? fire? insects?

-/

 still might need something more. use i in the loops?

 actually, maybe it's all about _range_ in the loop. start at x, go to y, skip by whatever